Editing with Word

 Please read the FAQs relating to Editing with Word on the Training FAQs page.

-The course helps you to utilise the power of Word to get the computer to do routine, repetitive tasks and leave you to get on with the finer points of editing.
+The course helps you to use the power of Word to get the computer to do routine, repetitive tasks and leave you to get on with the finer points of editing.
 It includes chapters on styles and templates, find & replace and wildcards, and macros.
 Guest chapters have been written by Paul Beverley on FRedit, Daniel Heuman on PerfectIt and Jack Lyon on The Editorium.
 All chapters contain downloadable study notes, exercises and model answers.
 Read what some students have said about the course.

 What you should know after the course